-A man who once let the rhythms of America run through his fingers like a handful of water, admitted he was removed, even homesick.
-He also felt restlessness.
-An urgency saddled Steinbeck his entire life, tension to move yet a need—as a writer—to remain still.2
+A man who once let the rhythms of America run through his fingers like a handful of water admitted he was removed, even homesick.
+He also felt restless.
+An urgency saddled Steinbeck his entire life, a tension to move yet a need—as a writer—to remain still.2

-In this anonymity, Steinbeck enjoyed unbounded natural beauty.
-Among the California redwoods he writes:
+In this anonymity, Steinbeck enjoyed the unbounded natural beauty of America.
+Among the California redwoods, he writes:

 I stayed two days close to the bodies of giants, and there were no trippers, no chattering troupes with cameras.
 There is a cathedral hush here.
 Perhaps the thick soft bark absorbs sound and creates the silence.

-The drive spiraled around small towns, mountains and forests.
-The writing circles themes of companionship with pets, journeying, majesty of nature and, unexpectedly, a measure of alienating peace once they arrive to California, Steinbeck’s home state.
+The drive spiralled around small towns, mountains, and forests.
+The writing circles themes of companionship with pets, journeying, the majesty of nature, and, unexpectedly, a measure of alienating peace once they arrive in California, Steinbeck’s home state.

 And yet, Steinbeck reckoned in Travels with Charley that the trip was fruitless.
 At the end of the journal, he wrote, “My own journey started long before I left, and was over before I returned.”
 He saw America, yes, but Steinbeck longed for something he couldn’t achieve: his own re-integration into America.
 It is as if he thought America owed him something.